Better decisions for a better world

 4. Proof of sufficient proficiency in Mathematics

-After you apply for the programme and upload the required documents in our VUnet Student Portal, the International Student Advisor will evaluate your qualifications to determine whether your mathematics level is sufficient.
+After you apply for the programme and upload the required documents in the application portal, the International Student Advisor will evaluate your qualifications to determine whether your mathematics level is sufficient.

 The courses in our programme use a significant amount of mathematics and even though we provide mathematics training in the methods courses, this training moves at a fast pace.
 In our experience we have found that a minimum level of prior mathematics proficiency is required.
 The International Office will determine whether your mathematics level is sufficient.